flyingnobita/nft-zk/README.md

 ## TO DO

-- allow string as passwords
+- TODO: allow string as passwords
   - "signals can only be integer"
   - maybe use a string to integer encoder and decoder